cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 Stretch:
 1. Users can view list by play or playwright
-2. Ability to edit profiles
+2. Users can edit profiles
 3. Incorporate styling with CSS
 ```